Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 is a condition that develops because your immune system overreacts to peanuts.
 You may have a reaction right away, or up to 2 hours after you have peanut.
 A peanut allergy is usually permanent.
 A family history of peanut allergy may increase your risk.

-A peanut allergy may be mild or severe.
+of a peanut allergy range from mild to severe (anaphylaxis).
 Any of the following can develop minutes to hours after you eat peanut.
 Your reaction may change each time you are exposed.

-- Nausea, vomiting, diarrhea, or blood in the bowel movements
+- Nausea, vomiting, diarrhea, or blood in your bowel movements

 such as trouble breathing, swelling in your mouth or throat, or wheezing.
 You may also have itching, a rash, hives, or feel like you are going to faint.